Letters from Lodi

 That wine appreciation has taken to Instagram like fish to water should be no surprise.
 The experience of wine, after all, is as much a visceral or sensory activity as it is an intellectual one.
 Our senses of smell and taste are very much connected to our sense of sight.
 Visual experiences of wine, which is what Instagram is all about, are as compelling (or more compelling, for many wine lovers) as reading about it.

 If you do not indulge in social media through Instagram, however, chances are you have no idea who or what are wine influencers.
-Understandably, since Statista has reported that even as of July 2021, over two-thirds of total Instagram users are 34 years old or younger.
+Understandably, Statista has reported that even as of July 2021, over two-thirds of total Instagram users are 34 years old or younger.
 Every industry analyst will tell you the same thing: That wine drinkers between the ages of 21 and 34 are the key to success in today's wine market.
 (Although, what's new?
 The youngest generation has been driving product marketing since World War II, mostly because they consume so much and also because older generations always endeavor to follow younger ones).

 But being a wine influencer involves a little more than being just another pretty face smiling for an iPhone camera while holding up a bottle or glass.
 Fellow Instagrammers do not "follow" you if you have nothing to show of substance.
 In fact, out of our six visiting wine influencers, the one with the biggest following happens to be a Black man named Noël Burgess, whose Instagram handle is mrnoelburgess.
 The Petaluma-based Burgess has over 57,300 Instagram followers.
-His schtick, according his profile, is: "Promoting diversity and inclusion in wine & travel with a focus on the places, the product, and most importantly the people!"
+His schtick, according to his profile, is: "Promoting diversity and inclusion in wine & travel with a focus on the places, the product, and most importantly the people!"

 Earlier this week, Mr. Burgess posted a sunny photo of himself with fellow influencer Elle Rodriguez (themodernpour on Instagram) sipping Zinfandel in a Lodi vineyard.
 Within minutes the image recorded over 3,600 "likes."